A Fun (No, Really!) Way to Discuss the Five Stages of Grief

 - You’re without a laptop charger and you have an online quiz due soon.

-We laughed a lot and had a great time identifying with the stories.I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+We laughed a lot and had a great time identifying with the stories.Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.